sahithi37/Rag-powered-AI-academic-assiatant/README.md

 ## 🎯 How It Works

 1. **Document Processing**: Your existing `extracting_files.py` extracts chunks from Google Drive documents
-2. **Vector Storage**: Chunks are converted to embeddings and stored in FAISS vector database
+2. **Vector Storage**: Chunks are converted to embeddings and stored in Qdrant vector database
 3. **RAG Search**: When a student asks a question:
    - Filters chunks by course ID and professor name
    - Searches for relevant content using semantic similarity